Sonic Welding of Plastic Parts

 Springboard offers a number of secondary services, including ultrasonic bonding.
 Our ultrasonic bonding process uses highly advanced equipment to ensure superior quality bonds and fast, efficient processing.

-Contact Stack Plastics Today for Sonic Welding & More
+Contact Springboard Today for Sonic Welding & More

 Ultrasonic bonding adds quality and value to your plastic injection molded parts.
-Request a quote on sonic welding for your plastic parts, or contact Stack Plastics to learn more about our ultrasonic bonding capabilities.
+Request a quote on sonic welding for your plastic parts, or contact Sprinboard to learn more about our ultrasonic bonding capabilities.